 Glaucoma is the name for a group of eye diseases that damage the optic nerve.
 This nerve carries information from the eye to the brain.
 When the nerve is damaged, you can lose your vision.

 Glaucoma is one of the most common causes of legal blindness in the world.
 At first, people with glaucoma lose side (peripheral) vision.
 But if the disease isn't treated, vision loss may get worse.
-This can lead to total blindness over time.
+It can lead to total blindness over time.

-There are three types of glaucoma.
+There are different types of glaucoma.

 - Congenital glaucoma is a rare form of glaucoma that some infants have at birth.
-Some children and young adults can also get a type of the disease.

-What causes glaucoma?
+What causes it?

 What are the symptoms?

-How is glaucoma diagnosed?
+How is it diagnosed?

-How is it treated?
+How is glaucoma treated?

 Glaucoma can't be cured.
 But there are things you can do to help stop more damage to the optic nerve.
-To help keep your vision from getting worse, you'll probably need to use medicine (most likely eyedrops) every day.
+To help keep your vision from getting worse, you'll probably need medicine (most likely eyedrops) every day.
 You may also need laser treatment or surgery.
 You'll also need regular checkups with your eye doctor.

-How do you cope with glaucoma?
+What can you do to cope with glaucoma?

-If you have vision loss, you can keep your quality of life.
+If you have vision loss, you can do things to help keep your quality of life.
 You can use vision aids, such as large-print items and special video systems, to help you cope with reduced eyesight.
 Support groups and counseling can also help you deal with vision loss.

 Health Tools help you make wise health decisions or take action to improve your health.